-Defense rests after testimony from former Minneapolis officer who tried to get Derek Chauvin to reposition Floyd
+Defense rests after testimony from former Minneapolis officer who said he tried to get Chauvin to reposition Floyd

 Lane’s attorney rested his case after the testimony — concluding the defense case, which began Feb.
 15 and included testimony from Kueng and Tou Thao, another officer at the scene.
 U.S. District Judge Paul A. Magnuson, who is presiding over the case, said closing arguments would begin Tuesday.

 A federal grand jury indicted Chauvin, Kueng, Lane and Thao in May 2021 on charges that they violated Floyd’s constitutional rights during the fatal arrest.
 Kueng and Thao were charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin knelt on Floyd’s neck.
 All four officers were charged with failing to render medical aid to Floyd.
-Kueng, Lane and Thao have each pleaded not guilty.
+Kueng, Lane and Thao each pleaded not guilty.

-Chauvin, who was convicted on state charges of second-degree unintentional murder, third-degree murder and second-degree manslaughter in Floyd’s death, pleaded guilty in December to the federal charges.
-Chauvin, who is currently serving a 22½-year state sentence, is awaiting sentencing in the federal case.
+Chauvin, who was convicted on state charges of second-degree unintentional murder, third-degree murder and second-degree manslaughter in Floyd’s killing, pleaded guilty in December to the federal charges.
+Chauvin, who is serving a 22½-year state sentence, is awaiting sentencing in the federal case.

 Prosecutors began presenting their case Jan.
-24 with a litany of video that captured Floyd’s death, including footage filmed by teenager Darnella Frazier and other eyewitnesses.
+24 with a litany of video that captured Floyd’s arrest, including footage filmed by teenager Darnella Frazier and other eyewitnesses.
 They called 21 witnesses over 13 days, including an off-duty firefighter who tried to get the officers to check Floyd’s pulse, other law enforcement officers and medical experts.

 Three Minneapolis police officers testified that Kueng, Lane and Thao had been trained to stop force when it was no longer necessary and to intervene when another officer used excessive force or a restraint that was not allowed under department policy.